 Debbie Murphy - Vintage Clothing Restorer & Sustainable Fashion Designer - Tamworth, UK

-“I am a dressmaker, using traditional tailoring, my experience of costume design and clothing alteration to breathe new life into old clothes.
+“I am a dressmaker, using my experience of traditional tailoring and costume design to breathe new life into old clothes.
 Having worn and collected vintage clothing since the 1970s, my part time passion became my full time occupation in 2004.
 Prior to that I gravitated from making outfits for myself and my family to friends who spread the word until my customer base formed the start of a business in the 90s.

-I established a niche making stage wear for tribute artists and to further my stock purchased a costume hire business which I ran from home!
+I established a niche making stage wear for tribute artists and my stock increased when I purchased a costume hire business which I ran from home!
 For a couple of years I was visited by partygoers, theatrical players and everything in between.
 At the same time I was designing outfits for drag queens and bands as well as replicating iconic pop fashion which became my Tribute2 range and included Abba, Elvis, Kylie and Bowie.

 In 2013 business stopped abruptly after a sudden cancer diagnosis.
 The impact of this was far reaching and I made the decision to close Missfit and sell the majority of my stock.
 I wouldn’t return to my sewing machine for nearly two years.